Autistic Spectrum Disorders

 - Learners may avoid eye contact but this does not mean they are not engaging with the learning.

-- Due to the difficulty found in relating to other people, one-to-one tutorials may be more appropriate.
+- Due to the difficulty in relating to other people, one-to-one tutorials may be more appropriate.

-- The student might struggle with group work and may need support with this for example facilitation of the group work or working with a technician instead.
+- The student might struggle with group work and may need support with this, for example, facilitation of the group work or the option to work with a technician instead.
+Group projects and assessments can be especially difficult for students to manage.
+Where possible allow the student to self-select so that they are able to work with student colleagues they are already familiar with.

 - A separate room may be necessary to complete the exam (which the student may need to see prior to the exam to help reduce anxiety levels in relation to change)